Denikozub/Offroad-routing-engine/README.md

 - Rescue and military operations planning
 - Route planning for hiking and tourism

-For usage example and algorithm documentation see docs/
+For usage example, methods and algorithm documentation see docs folder